ashleyan/visualtrees/README.md

 Research Project at Columbia University under the Computational Biology Department.
 Focus is on creating trees that visually represent code.

 ## Project Folder Descriptions
+* gradient-tree: highlighting paths based on assigned weights
+  * now each box has directions above it specifiying what to enter

 * highlight-tree: specific paths in tree can be highlighted
   * user can enter a list of paths, and then choose to highlight one of those paths
   * increment/decrement buttons allow user to switch between different paths to highlight